himza25/alx-higher_level_programming/0x03-python-data_structures/README.md

-Task 10 : This task is about creating a Python function that finds all multiples of 2 in a list Task 11 : This task is about creating a Python function that deletes the item at a specific position in a list Task 12 : This task is about completing the source code in order to switch the values of a and b Task 14 : This task involves creating a C function that prints basic info about Python lists.
+Task 10 : This task is about creating a Python function that finds all multiples of 2 in a list Task 11 : This task is about creating a Python function that deletes the item at a specific position in a list Task 12 : This task is about completing the source code in order to switch the values of a and b Task 13 : Contains the `is_palindrome` function which checks if a given singly linked list is a palindrome.
+Task 14 : This task involves creating a C function that prints basic info about Python lists.
 The function, , takes a PyObject list as an argument and prints its size, the amount of space allocated, and the type of each element in the list.